 Incomplete treatment requiring a follow-up procedure

-Your specialist will discuss these risks with you before the procedure and take all necessary precautions.
+These risks are discussed with you in full before the procedure, and all necessary precautions are taken.
 Hysteroscopy is performed under continuous visual guidance, meaning the specialist can see exactly what is happening at all times.
 Accredited Thai fertility clinics follow international safety standards, including real-time fluid balance monitoring and the use of modern bipolar energy systems that further reduce risk.

 How Much Does Hysteroscopy Cost in Thailand?